MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-integration-process.md

 - Direct Query and composite models on Power BI Datasets and Analysis Services aren't supported at this time.
 - DirectLake semantic models aren’t supported at this time.
 - Refreshing a semantic model using the [Enhanced refresh API](/power-bi/connect-data/asynchronous-refresh) causes a Git diff after each refresh.
+- The workspace folder structure isn't reflected in the Git repository.
+Workspace items in folders are exported to the root directory.

 ## Workspace limitations

-Only the workspace admin can manage the connections to the [Azure Repo](/azure/devops/repos/get-started) such as connecting, disconnecting, or adding a branch.
+- Only the workspace admin can manage the connections to the [Azure Repo](/azure/devops/repos/get-started) such as connecting, disconnecting, or adding a branch.
 Once connected, anyone with [permission](#permissions) can work in the workspace.

 ### Branch and folder limitations